Skip to content

 Qualitative Results

-First, let's review the qualitative improvements in the response.
-We will prompt the same question for the base model and post-trained model.
+To review the qualitative improvements in the response, we prompt the same question for the base model and post-trained model.
 Based on the images below, you can see that the output responses have improved significantly.
-It's able to understand spatial distances and count better.
+The post-trained model is able to understand spatial distances and count better.

 Quantitative Results

-Next, let's look at the quantitative results - task based accuracy for the base model vs. post-trained model.
-Clearly by post-training, we are able to improve accuracy significantly versus base model.
-Additionally, we also swept the number of images and Q&A pairs that are needed and based on the experiment we are starting to see good accuracy once we have about 80K samples.
-In fact, for ‘counting’ and ‘left right’ orientation tasks we only need 20K Q&A pairs.
+Next, let's evaluate the quantitative results for task-based accuracy for the base model versus the post-trained model.
+By post-training, we are able to improve accuracy significantly versus the base model.
+Additionally, we also experimented with different numbers of images and question-answer pairs, and, based on the experiment, we are starting to see good accuracy once we have about 80K samples.
+In fact, only 20K question-answer pairs are needed for "counting" and "left right" orientation tasks.

 Training Time

-We ran all the experiments on 1 node (8 GPUs) of A100 for 3 epochs.
+We ran all the experiments on 1 node (8 GPUs) of A100 for three epochs.
 The table below captures the training time with different data sizes.
-The hyperparameter in the section above is for 8 GPUs; if you are using lesser or more GPUs, please update the hyperparameters accordingly.
+The hyperparameters in the section above are for 8 GPUs; if you are using more or fewer GPUs, update the hyperparameters accordingly.

 Method Dataset Size Training Time (on 8 A100s)